JinLeeGG/Python_CodingTest/README.md

 - Jupyter Notebooks (.ipynb): Open these in Jupyter Notebook or google colab to run code interactively, view outputs, and explore solutions.
 - PDF Notes: Contain class notes, diagrams, or explanations related to the topics.
 - PNG Files: Screenshots or images supplementing the notes or problems.

-## Topics Covered
-- Stack: LIFO data structure operations and applications.
-- Queue: FIFO data structure basics.
-- Deque: Double-ended queue operations.
-- List: Array-based operations and manipulations.
-- Tree: Hierarchical data structure concepts.
-- Graph: Graph theory and traversal basics.

-## Contributing
-This is a private repository for personal use.
-No external contributions are accepted at this time.